 Work zone signs, because of their temporary nature, are often smaller than permanent signs.
 However, large signs than shown in Plans may be used with Contractor and Engineer concurrence.

-- See MUTCD Table 6F-1 for work zone sign sizes - Note, permanent sign sizes are listed in MUTCD Table 2B-1.
+- See MUTCD Table 6F-1 (Page 578-580) for size information for work zone signs. - Note, permanent sign sizes are listed in MUTCD Table 2B-1.

-As shown below, speed limit signs used in freeway work zones are smaller than permanent signs:
+Work zone speed limit signs are smaller than permanent signs.
+See below: